-- a) By April 1 of the candidate's penultimate probationary year, the Dean shall inform the candidate in writing that she/he shall be considered for Tenure in the following Academic Year. - b) The Dean shall notify all eligible candidates of the following requirements, and make an appointment with the candidate to discuss their implications: - i.
-The text of this Article:

-- ii.
-The timeline of the tenure review procedures; - iii.
-The requirement to provide all documentation by the stated deadline as set out in 20.10 a); - iv.
-The requirement to provide a list of external referees for Research nominated by the candidate; - v.
-The requirement to provide a list of referees for Teaching nominated by the candidate.
+- a) By April 1 of the candidate's penultimate probationary year, the Dean shall inform the candidate in writing that they shall be considered for tenure in the following Academic Year. - b) The Dean shall notify all eligible candidates of the following requirements, and make an appointment with the candidate to discuss their implications: - i. the text of this Article; - ii. the timeline of the tenure review procedures; - iii. the requirement to provide all documentation by the stated deadline as set out in Article 20.10 a); - iv. the requirement to provide a list of external referees for Research nominated by the candidate; - v. the requirement to provide a list of referees for Teaching nominated by the candidate.

-20.08 Written Evaluations by Referees, Colleagues and Students a) External Referees for Research
+20.08 Written Evaluations by Referees, Colleagues and Students

-- i.
+- a) External Referees for Research - i.
 Each of the Dean and the candidate may suggest up to four (4) external referees for Research.
-No more than four (4) external referees for Research, two (2) from the Dean's list and two (2) from the candidate's list will be selected.
-Not later than May 15, the Dean shall arrange a meeting with the candidate to review the names of external referees for Research and attempt to reach agreement.
+No more than four (4) external referees for Research, two (2) from the Dean's list and two (2) from the candidate's list, will be selected.
+The Dean shall meet with the candidate not later than May 15 to review the names of external referees for Research and attempt to reach agreement.
 It is preferable that the candidate and the Dean agree on a common list from which the referees are to be selected.
-If the Dean wishes to inquire of external referees for Research to whom the candidate has objections, the candidate may state his or her objections orally and in writing.
-Written objections to any external referees for Research will become part of the documentation forwarded by the Dean to the Faculty Review Committee and the Tenure and Promotion Committee. - ii.
-The external referees for Research shall be knowledgeable in the candidate's field and normally be senior faculty members. - iii) All external referees for Research shall receive all documentation assembled by the candidate under 20.10 a) i-iv., along with a copy of this article and article 16.01 to 16.04 inclusive. - iv) An acceptable tenure application file shall contain a minimum of three (3) appraisals from external referees for Research. - v) The external referees for Research shall not be asked to make a recommendation either for or against tenure, but rather to assess the candidate's record of Research and promise of continued contributions to Research. - vi) Emailed appraisals shall be followed by a signed letter. - vii) The reports of the external referees for Research shall be complete by November 1.
+If the Dean wishes to inquire of external referees for Research to whom the candidate has objections, the candidate may state their objections orally and in writing.
+Written objections to any external referees for Research will become part of the documentation forwarded by the Dean to the Faculty Review Committee and the Tenure and Promotion Committee.